 The Compensation Committee of the Board of Directors conducts a review of director compensation generally every other year.
 The Compensation Committee's independent compensation consultant, Frederic W. Cook & Co., Inc. ("Cook"), provides advice on the competitiveness of the company's non-employee director compensation program and recommends changes to ensure compensation remains market competitive.
 In 2017, our non-employee directors received an annual cash retainer of \$105,000.
-The chairs of the Compensation, Nominating and Corporate Governance and Risk Committees received an additional annual cash retainer of \$20,000, and the chair of the to our non-employee directors.
-Our employee directors do not receive any compensation for service as a director.
-Directors are reimbursed for
+The chairs of the Compensation, Nominating and Corporate Governance and Risk Committees received an additional annual cash retainer of \$20,000, and the chair of the Audit Committee received an additional annual cash retainer of \$25,000.
+Our lead independent director received an additional annual cash retainer of \$25,000.
+Cash retainers are paid on a quarterly basis.
+Non-employee directors may defer retainer fees by participating in the UPS Deferred Compensation Plan, but we do not make any company or matching contributions under this plan.
+There are no preferential or above-market earnings in the UPS Deferred Compensation Plan.